makersacademy/news-summary-challenge/README.md

 - Styled the scrollbar too.
 - Font size scales with viewport width between a min and max value.

+### Back to User Story 4

+> As a busy politician
+> So that I have something nice to look at
+> I can see a picture to illustrate each news article when I browse headlines

+It turns out there is a parameter that can ce included to provide a link to the thumbnail image of the article.

+Added to the test that the Headline component has an image.
+Red.

+- Added thumbnail image as a parameter to Story.
+-

 ## Retrospective

 - I don't like not using TDD.
 I spiked a lot of features for the front end, setting my own expectations for the behaviour I wanted to create.
 After creating a couple of features in particular (the story's `summaryComponent`) I realised this could have been TDDd.